PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Additional certificate types will be validated in the future, and others may already be compatible with this generic model.

-For the exchange certificate types please adhere to the following spelling rules:
+For the exchange certificate types you **MUST** adhere to the following spelling rules:

 1. Only latin letters and numbers are allowed
 2. All letters are in lowercase